hugomarins/fsrs4remnoteFork/README.md

 Yet, you can have much larger intervals in the beginning (young cards), spending less time with reviews that you don't need.

-You can play with other settings here https://www.geogebra.org/calculator/qdgnh2ab.
+You can play with other settings in Geobebra [here](https://www.geogebra.org/calculator/qdgnh2ab).

 ## Usage